Hounaida-elghannamii/WorldTime/README.md

 ## Getting Started

-->This's application contains the time of every country in the world.
+This's application contains the time of every country in the world.
 <br></br>
  What I learn from this project?
 <br></br>